 The judge may decide you have short-term monetary needs and order Bridge-the-gap alimony payments which cannot exceed two years in length.
 These payments are designed to help you in your transition from married life.
 Rehabilitation alimony may be awarded to aid “redevelopment of previous skills” or help with additional education or training.
 Durational alimony is temporary and, if awarded, has a strict time period that cannot exceed the length of your marriage.

 Permanent alimony may be awarded to you if the judge determines you to be in need and the other types of alimony are deemed unfair or unreasonable in some way.
 This type of alimony can be modified in sum or terminated if your circumstances change in a large degree.

 It is difficult to determine alimony award sums without considering the different types of alimony and the factors that play into the Court’s decision.
-Contact Tallahassee divorce attorney Matt Liebenhaut to schedule a consultation to determine whether you may be entitled to alimony.
+Contact Tallahassee divorce attorneys Matt Liebenhaut and Bryan Hesser to schedule a consultation to determine whether you may be entitled to alimony.

-Matt Liebenhaut is an attorney in Tallahassee, FL practicing in the areas of divorce, child custody, SSDI, SSI, and private disability insurance law.
+Matt Liebenhaut and Bryan Hesser are attorneys in Tallahassee, FL practicing in the areas of divorce, child custody, SSDI, SSI, and private disability insurance law.